-I was born in New York, raised in Texas, lived in Israel and living in Amsterdam since 1975.
+I was born in New York, grew up in Texas, lived in Israel and have lived in Amsterdam since 1975.
 My parents were always politically and socially active.
-Growing up in Texas I was exposed to much political activism, parents organising demonstrations, political gatherings, discussions and more.
-While in Israel I became intensely interested in photography and wound up choosing this as my profession.
-I did a short stint with UPI (United Press International) which changed my direction in photography, namely to photograph beautiful things instead.
+Growing up in Texas I was exposed to a lot of political activism, my parents organized demonstrations, political meetings, discussions and much more.
+While in Israel, I became intensely interested in photography and eventually chose it as my profession.
+After a short time at UPI (United Press International), my direction in photography changed: I wanted to photograph beautiful things instead.

-Once I arrived in Amsterdam I made contact with a gallery and things took off from there.
-I worked for the Netherlands Body Building Federation followed by Netherlands Dance Theater in the Hague.
-From there I continued "shooting and exhibiting.
-During this time I drove a BMW 650cc motorcycle and loved it.
+When I arrived in Amsterdam, I got in touch with a gallery, and it took off from there.
+I worked for the Dutch Bodybuilding Association and then for the Dutch Dance Theater in The Hague.
+From there I continued to "photograph and exhibit."
+During this time I rode a BMW 650cc motorcycle and loved it.

-Soon after my daughter was born I became aware of climate change and the destruction we were causing the planet.
-I began organising demonstrations, joined climate groups and generally became a climate activist.
-During that time together with a social housing company, in 2009, I was able to get 4 rooftops planted.
-This was the first time with the help of a municipal subsidy.
-At the presentation of those 4 rooftops I came into contact with Prof. Helga Fassbinder, the amazing person behind Biotope City Journal which deals with urban greening including facades, rooftops and green architecture.
-She asked me to join the editorial staff and I said yes.
+Shortly after my daughter was born, I became aware of climate change and the destruction we were causing to our planet.
+I started organizing demonstrations, joined climate groups and generally became a climate activist.
+During this time, in 2009, I was able to work with a social housing organization to have 4 roofs planted.
+This was the first time I received a city grant.
+During the presentation of these 4 roofs I came in contact with Prof. Helga Fassbinder, the great person behind the Biotope City Journal, which deals with urban greening including facades, roofs and green architecture.
+She asked me if I wanted to be on the editorial board, and I agreed.

-Soon after I founded the Growing Air Foundation to promote the (re)planting and restoration of forests worldwide.
-Growing Air Foundation also has been informing the public through social media just why trees/forests are so important for the health of the planet and ultimately us as well.
-After a meet up with the inimitable Louis Palmer of WAVE (World Advanced Vehicle Expedition) I took part in 3 electric vehicle rallies together with Gordon Foat of Green MotorSport.
-Two of those rallies we drove in a buggy built by Green MotorSport which will eventually be used in a reforestation project in Brazil.
+Soon after, I founded the Growing Air Foundation to promote the (re)planting and restoration of forests worldwide.
+The Growing Air Foundation also educates the public via social media about why trees/forests are so important to the health of our planet and ultimately to us.
+After meeting with the inimitable Louis Palmer of WAVE (World Advanced Vehicle Expedition), I participated in three electric vehicle rallies with Gordon Foat of Green MotorSport.
+At two of these rallies, we rode in a buggy built by Green MotorSport that will eventually be used in a reforestation project in Brazil.

-During this time I began a photo series about trees called Artistrees.
-At this time I am looking for a publisher for this series.
-Having had a few exhibitions with these photos has proven that given another view of trees changes how people see and perceive trees and therefore gain a better understanding of their importance.
-Recently I began writing poetry again and have discovered yet another outlet for climate/political activism.
-For the most recent poem, There's a heatwave running wild, I am looking for a videographer to enable me to carry it through to a greater public.
-Considering what is at stake I will not give up the fight for the planet, my daughter and all the daughters and sons of the younger and upcoming generations.
+During this time, I started a photo series about trees called Artistrees.
+I am currently looking for a publisher for this series.
+A few exhibitions with these photos have proven that looking at trees differently changes the way people see and perceive trees, giving them a better understanding of their importance.
+I recently started writing poetry again, discovering another outlet for climate activism.
+For the most recent poem, There's a heatwave running wild, I am looking for a videographer who will allow me to share it with a wider audience.
+Given what is at stake, I will not give up the fight for the planet, my daughter, and all the daughters and sons of younger and future generations.